-3.12 In the context of the Scheme, there are a number of cases where accurate cash declarations have not been made.
-Many of these Applicants have challenged Post Office to identify the cause of losses in their branches which they ~~had hidden by falsely accounting then subsequently hid through FA~~.
-As explained above, identifying the specific source of the losses is not possible where an Applicant has failed to follow the simple but critical task of making accurate daily cash declarations.
-They are, in this situation the architect of their own problem.

-3.13 Subpostmasters are contractually liable for any losses hidden or caused by their inaccurate record keeping whether due to error, dishonesty or otherwise.
-It is also a well-established common law principle that an agent (~~like e.g.~~ a Subpostmaster) is liable to pay to his principal (e.g. being Post Office) any sum declared in his accounts.
+- 3.12 In the context of the Scheme, there are a number of cases where accurate cash declarations have not been made.
+Many of these Applicants have challenged Post Office to identify the cause of losses in their branches which they had hidden by falsely accounting.
+As explained above, identifying the specific source of the losses is not possible where an Applicant has failed to follow the simple but critical task of making accurate daily cash declarations. - 3.13 Subpostmasters are contractually liable for any losses hidden or caused by their inaccurate record keeping whether due to error, dishonesty or otherwise.
+It is also a well-established common law principle that an agent (e.g. a Subpostmaster) is liable to pay to his principal (e.g. Post Office) any sum declared in his accounts.